I love buying Croatian coffee and gifting it to friends and family. Each time I do, they ask, how do you make Croatian coffee? So here is how…

 - Take the pot off the heat.
 This is very IMPORTANT OR ELSE IT WILL SPILL OVER.
 Stir in one heaped teaspoon of finely ground coffee for each cup

 - Stir rapidly with a circular motion and return the pot to the heat

 - Watch the pot like a hawk.
 When the coffee begins to bubble up (do not let it boil), pull it off the heat, let it settle, and return it to the heat and do it again

 - Let the coffee settle to allow the grains to fall to the bottom, then pour into your serving cups

 Which Croatian Coffee Should You Buy?

 My Croatian coffee of choice is Jubilarna, Franck Coffee.
 I like Franck coffee, but more so love how it comes vacuum-packed in a brick-like package.
 Very easy to pack in a suitcase.

 Which Coffee Pot Should You Use?

-I own a few, they all do the same job in my opinion.
-Here are some like the ones I own.
+I own a few; they all do the same job, in my opinion.
+Here are some of the ones I own.

 PLUS: When something like a warm cup of Croatian coffee plays such a significant role as it does here in Croatia, I feel it my duty to help you – the traveler with these tips to help you find your way through the coffee ordering scene – enjoy.